-Deb worked with two top tier private wealth management firms, US Trust (now a part of Bank of America) and Northern Trust, most recently as a Senior Vice President and Managing Director.
+Deb worked with two top tier private wealth management firms, US Trust (also known as Bank of America Private Bank) and Northern Trust, most recently as a Senior Vice President and Managing Director.
 Her career spanned both the northeast and the west coast of the United States.

 Deb led a team of multi-disciplined professionals and advised affluent individuals, executives, and their families on comprehensive wealth management planning strategies that included: